michaeluno/admin-page-framework/readme.txt

 == Changelog ==

+= 3.8.16 =
+- Fixed a bug that the default sub-menu page of a custom top-level menu page could not be removed when the PHP class with a namespace is used.

 = 3.8.15 - 2017/01/23 =
 - Fixed a bug that caused an undefined method warning in the admin notice class.